jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

 Navigate to the `f5_automation_toolchain_template`.

-The Template is wrapped around our Project created previously, within the Template is where we organize and set the resources we want executes.
+The Template is wrapped around our previously created Project, within the Template is where we organize and define the resources needed to run the Ansible Job.

 In this Template we are going to use: